 In each decoder stream, we use the encoded features to restore the spatial details step by step.
 We use the channel attention to emphasize the more useful features, and then decrease the number of channels to 128.

 where $A_i$ represents the corresponding RGB encoded features $R_i$ or the thermal encoded features $T_i$.
 The corresponding encoded features in current decode stream are used for refining the spatial details of the previous output which has been up-sampled.
 Because of adopting the encoded features in specific modality, the outputs of the two decode streams can maintain strong characteristics of corresponding modalities.
-Thus we can effectively prevent the useful details from fading away after the fusion step.
-For example, in Figure~\ref{2}, we visualize the spatial details used in the second group MIBs in Siamese decoder.
+Thus we can effectively prevent useful details from fading away after the fusion step.
+For example, in Fig.~\ref{2}, we visualize the spatial details used in the second group MIBs in dual-decoder.
 From the maps in the column $(b)$, we can see there are abundant details in encoded features of shallower layers.
-And in column $(e)$, the modality characteristic that having abundant details is maintained.
+And in column $(e)$, the modality characteristic with abundant details can be maintained.